 Audit and Prerequisites

 An initial audit and discovery phase was performed mainly to scope the size of the project, as well as the infrastructure and software requirements.
 As a result, an architecture design was produced in cooperation with the software development providers.
 It is comprised of 4 environments – 3 non-production and 1 production CDE (Cardholder Data Environment).
-The production environment is the one that is PCI DSS certified.
+The production environment is one that is PCI DSS certified.

 The environment needed to be highly available, scalable, and secured.
 Moreover, it had to fulfill all security and compliance requirements for the PCI DSS certification.

-The project delivery deadlines were also strict as a PCI certification audit was already scheduled for 3 months after the project discovery and design phases started – with the goal of having the production system being completely set up and ready for the certification, penetration testing, as well as application scalability and reliability tests.
+The project delivery deadlines were also strict as a PCI certification audit was already scheduled for 3 months after the project discovery and design phases started – with the goal of having the production system completely set up and ready for the certification, penetration testing, as well as application scalability and reliability tests.

 Our main goal was to fully automate all components of both the infrastructure and application’s build and deploy lifecycle while considering all the security and compliance requirements and factoring them into the automation to remove the need for any manual configuration.